Speaking/Attending Board Meetings

 Sign up process

 To be eligible to speak, speakers must sign up online using one of the forms below.
-Sign-up starts at 11:30 a.m. on the day of the meeting and ends at 4:30 p.m.
+Sign-up forms will be posted at 11:30 a.m. on the day of the meeting and close at 4:30 p.m.
 Speakers must provide their name, city of residence, and the topic of their comments.
 Speakers may also sign up in person by visiting the district’s office at 5625 Dillard Drive, Cary, during the designated times listed above.
 Speakers must attend the meeting in person.